 Pods are the smallest units in Kubernetes deployments.
 They contain single or multiple containers which share the resources.
 Check the status of your deployments in detail with intricate information about pods such as the CPU and memory used by each pod, traffic stats, disk volume consumption stats, ephemeral storage usage, and resource limit stats.
 Applications Manager's Google Kubernetes Engine monitoring tool also displays the top pods based on CPU and memory usage for quick and easy comprehension of the performance.

-You can also use Applications Manager to monitor GCP Compute, Cloud Filestore and Cloud Storage services as well as Docker containers and Kubernetes clusters.
+You can also use Applications Manager's GCP Monitoring tool to monitor GCP Compute Engine, Cloud Filestore and Cloud Storage services as well as Docker containers and Kubernetes clusters.
 To explore Applications Manager on your own, download our 30-day free trial or schedule a personalized demo for a guided tour.